 The sensitivity analysis applied to emission projections could be applied to only some emission sources or to all of the activities included in the projections.
 The choice of an appropriate sensitivity analysis method depends on the objectives of the analysis, the characteristics of the model and other considerations, such as ease of implementation and resource availability to conduct the analysis (Frey et al., 2004).
 For example, when the objective of sensitivity analysis is to identify key categories of uncertainty and apportion variance in an output to individual inputs, the choice of methods further depends on model characteristics.
 If a model is linear, correlation methods and regression analysis methods are appropriate.
 If the model is non-linear, analysis of variance (ANOVA) or other methods capable of dealing with interactions are better choices.
 When there are categorical inputs, classification and regression trees (CART; Breiman et al., 1984) may be more appropriate.
 When the objective of sensitivity analysis is to identify factors contributing to high emissions in order to develop control strategies, ANOVA and CART should be considered, as these methods can provide insight into conditions that lead to high emissions.

 Further information on conducting a sensitivity analysis can be found at the EU Science Hub (https://ec.europa.eu/jrc/en/samo).

+Information on uncertainties generated through sensitivity or uncertainty analysis should be suitable for inclusion in national air pollution control programmes prepared in accordance with the common format laid down by Commission Implementing Decision (EU) 2018/1522.
+In particular, uncertainty information should support the description of uncertainties associated with projected emissions under the WM and WAM scenarios.
+Where quantitative analysis is not feasible, qualitative descriptions of key uncertainty sources are acceptable.

 Steps to estimating emission projections